Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Experiments

 We validate our pipeline's design modules with an extensive ablation in \tabref{ablation} by removing one component at a time.
-As there is a positive correlation between semantic labels and panoptic labels, we focus on semantic segmentation for this experiment which is conducted on one scene comprising 12 semantic classes.
+As there is a positive correlation between semantic labels and panoptic labels, we focus on semantic segmentation for this experiment on one scene.

 \boldparagraph{Geometric Reconstruction} We now verify that our method effectively improves the underlying geometry leveraging semantic information.
-We first remove all the other losses except for $\cL_{\bC}$, leading to a baseline very similar to NeRF except for the different sampling strategy used in our work (NeRF*).
-In this case we render a semantic map based on the fixed semantic field $s_\beta$ for comparison.
-As can be seen from \tabref{ablation} and \figref{fig:depth}, the underlying geometry of NeRF* drops significantly with only $\cL_\bC$.
+We first remove all the other losses except for $\cL_{p}$, leading to a baseline similar to NeRF but uses our proposed sampling strategy (NeRF*).
+In this case we render a semantic map based on the fixed semantic field $s_\beta$.
+As can be seen from \tabref{ablation} and \figref{fig:depth}, the underlying geometry of NeRF* drops significantly with only $\cL_{p}$.
 More importantly, the depth prediction also degrades considerably when removing $\cL^{\text{2D}}_{\hat{\bS}}$ (w/o $\cL^{\text{2D}}_{\hat{\bS}}$), indicating the importance of the fixed semantic field in improving the underlying geometry. \figref{fig:depth} shows that the full model has sharper edges while removing the fixed semantic fields leads to over-smooth object boundaries.
 We further show that eliminating $\cL_d$ (w/o $\cL_d$) or replacing the sampling strategy with standard uniform sampling (Uniform S.) both impair the geometric reconstruction, and consequently the semantic estimation as well.

-\boldparagraph{Semantic Segmentation} When removing $\cL_{\bS}$ guided by the pseudo-2D ground truth (w/o $\cL_{\bS}$), the performance also drops as the learned semantic field $s_\phi$ is only supervised by weak 3D supervision.
+\boldparagraph{Semantic Segmentation} When removing $\cL^{\text{2D}}_{\bS}$ (w/o $\cL^{\text{2D}}_{\bS}$), the performance also drops as the learned semantic field $s_\phi$ is only supervised by weak 3D supervision.
 Interestingly, this baseline still outperforms the semantic map rendered by the fixed semantic field despite that they share the same geometry.
-This observation suggests that the weak 3D supervision provided by $\cL_{\bs}$ also allows to address the label ambiguity of the overlapping region to a certain extent.
-Therefore, it is not surprising that removing $\cL_{\bs}$ (w/o $\cL_{\bs}$) worsens the semantic prediction compared to the full model.
-Note that $\cL_{\bs}$ is particularly important for the less-frequently observed class ``Box''.
-Moreover, we observe that performance is also deteriorated without ray masking (w/o $\bu(\br)$).
+This observation suggests that the weak 3D supervision provided by $\cL^{\text{3D}}_{\bs}$ also allows to address the label ambiguity of the overlapping region to a certain extent.
+Therefore, it is not surprising that removing $\cL^{\text{3D}}_{\bs}$ (w/o $\cL^{\text{3D}}_{\bs}$) worsens the semantic prediction compared to the full model.
+We observe that the performance is also deteriorated without ray masking (w/o $\bu(\br)$).